Yawen502/Computations_in_neural_network/codebase/week 10 update.md

 # Week 10 update log and Summary

 Do a comparison graph:
-- simple GRU
+- simple GRU /
-- full GRU
+- full GRU /
-- vanilla RNN
+- vanilla RNN /
-- STP
+- STP nonDale/Dale (MA)
-- DaleCB(2 cases) CA/MA
-- CB(2 cases) CA/MA
+- DaleCB MA only
+- CB, CB-GRU refer to overleaf equation (40) /
-- STPDaleCB, STPCB
+- STPDaleCB MA
-- SSTP (we're not going to do it)

 Think of a good presentation form of the graph, try to make it not too busy.
 Do some summary plots in other forms e.g. bar plot